Wellesley Massachusetts, November 2021

 Dr. Michael Reinhorn is an inguinal hernia specialist and has been in private practice for 20 years.
 Over that time, he has identified opportunities for improvement in the care of ambulatory hernia patients which led him to establish Boston Hernia several years ago.
 The aim of the practice is to advance the science of ambulatory hernia surgery and improve the patient experience.
 Dr. Reinhorn has led the opioid reduction task force for the ACHQC and has co-authored several papers related to this subject matter.
-The efforts of the task force have allowed for significant reduction in the number of opioids medications prescribed after hernia surgery and contributed to the national effort to reduce opioid addiction.
+The efforts of the task force have allowed for significant reduction in the number of opioid medications prescribed after hernia surgery and contributed to the national effort to reduce opioid addiction.

 Dr. Reinhorn was able to pinpoint the deficit in hernia education in the United States which leads to unacceptably high rates of long-term disability after ambulatory inguinal hernia surgery.
 Three percent of patients experience lifelong disability and five to fifteen percent of patients experience disability for up to one year after these procedures.
 In 2016, while studying for a Masters in Business Administration, Dr. Reinhorn visited The Shouldice Hospital to learn both their surgical techniques and business practices.
 Dr. Reinhorn incorporated the Shouldice technique into his practice in 2016, and even had one of his MBA colleagues, Dr. Samer Sbayi, who at the time was a Shouldice employed surgeon, observe him in the OR.
 The purpose of this experience was to provide Dr. Reinhorn with invaluable feedback to improve his technique.
 Dr. Reinhorn serves on the board of the ACHQC and is a member of the American Board of Surgery committee for oral exams pertaining to hernias.
 Dr. Reinhorn also serves various leadership roles at Newton-Wellesley Hospital, which is a part of the Mass General Brigham system.